List of awards and nominations received by Miranda Cosgrove

-Miranda Cosgrove is an American actress and singer-songwriter.
+Miranda Cosgrove is an American actress and singer.
 Her career began at the age of three, when she appeared in television commercials.
 Her film debut came in 2003, when she played Summer Hathaway in School of Rock.
 She appeared in a number of minor television roles over several years before coming to prominence as Megan Parker on the Nickelodeon TV series Drake & Josh.
 A few years later, she landed the role of Carly Shay, the lead character in the Nickelodeon TV series iCarly.

 As of May 2010, Cosgrove earned $180,000 per episode of iCarly, making her the second-highest-paid child star on television.
 She was listed in the 2012 edition of Guinness World Records as the highest paid child actress for iCarly.
 Following the success of iCarly, a soundtrack album was released in June 2008, in which she performed four songs.
 Her debut album, Sparks Fly, was released on April 27, 2010.